TBA

 Attendees will leave with a practical outline of the key pillars and processes behind a revenue-driving SEO program, which they can use to improve their own approach and sense-check whether external support is aligned with what actually matters.

 Germans Frolovs is the Head of SEO & Content at SimplerQMS and the founder of GF Marketing.
 He works with SEO strategy, content systems, and organic growth, with a particular focus on Semantic SEO, topical authority, and B2B SaaS search engine optimization.
-Beyond his in-house and consulting work, he is also one of the organizers behind Copenhagen SEO Meetup and loves sharing practical insights on SEO strategy, content workflows, and search visibility through webinars, workshops, and industry events.

 Most B2B marketing teams measure performance from the moment a lead is created.